ashleyblawas/respdetect/paper/paper.md

 # Acknowledgements

 I would like to acknowledge Drs.
-Doug Nowacek and Andy Read for their support of this tool development, the Duke Superpod for project feedback and recommendations, and Jeanne Shearer for pre-processing of the tag data used for testing.
+Doug Nowacek and Andy Read for their support of this tool development, the Duke Superpod for project feedback and recommendations, Dr. Jeanne Shearer for pre-processing the short-finned pilot whale record used for testing, and Dr. Dave Haas, PMC-BS, and Socioambiental Aonsultores Ltd. for sharing and pre-processing the humpbaack whales record used for testing.
 This work was supported by the Duke University Marine Laboratory.

 # References